 Music therapy is also an incredible way for individuals with Alzheimer’s to connect with loved ones.
 If you are visiting a person with Alzheimer’s, try making a playlist of favorite songs from their past to play while you’re there.
 The key is to choose songs that aren’t connected to any sad events such as a pet that died or a friend that moved away.
 Keep the mood positive and light.
 Another encouraging aspect of music therapy in Alzheimer’s care is that it provides patients with a newfound way to express themselves.
 This sensory stimulation has the remarkable capacity to slow the decline of physical, psychological, and cognitive processes.

 As more research emerges, the case for music therapy becomes stronger and clearer.
 At Sun City home health care providers, Nightingale Home Care, we believe strongly in the power of music as part of comprehensive and engaging Alzheimer’s care that is based on deep understanding and empathy.
 We also provide supportive, flexible, expert in-home nursing care by trained caregivers to a wide array of clients living off-residence.
-Call (602) 504-1555 or contact us online to find out more about our affordable, attentive, and respected elderly home care in Phoenix, Sun City, and across the Valley.
+Call (602) 504-1555 or contact us online to find out more about our affordable, attentive, and respected in home care Scottsdale, Phoenix and Sun City senior’s deserve.